Banger

 That gives the UI a faster path to useful state and keeps recovery behavior predictable.

-Compatibility versioning prevents confusing failures
+Compatibility prevents confusing failures

 The local app and runtime evolve together, but they can still get out of sync during development, upgrades, or partial restarts.